-An annual review of the remuneration system and the Remuneration Policy of the Bank was conducted by the Nomination and Remuneration Committee at the end of 2021.
-Changes were made to the Remuneration Policy to comply with the new requirements under the revised Remuneration Guideline issued by the HKMA on 29 July 2021.
-The review concludes that the remuneration system and the Remuneration Policy are consistent with the principles set out in the Remuneration Guideline.
+An annual review of the Remuneration Policy and the remuneration system of the Bank Group was conducted by the Nomination and Remuneration Committee at the end of 2022.
+No changes were made to the Remuneration Policy.
+The review concludes that the remuneration system and processes have followed the Remuneration Policy consistently and are consistent with the principles set out in the Remuneration Guideline.